peddlerlabs/peddler-daas-api-docs/carrier-docs/Authentication/oauth2.md

 # OAuth 2.0 framework

 Peddler utilises the **OAuth 2.0** Authorization Framework.
-The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to the Peddler HTTP services, on behalf of a resource owner (a retailer user who owns a store) by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
+The OAuth 2.0 authorization framework enables a third-party application to obtain limited access to the Peddler HTTP services, on behalf of a resource owner (a carrier enterprise) by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

 ## Client authentication